ropensci-archive/roweb2/content/blog/2018-04-26-rectangling-onboarding.md

 purrr::walk2(commits$package, commits$hash, set_archive)
 ```

-### Outlook: getting even more data?
+## Outlook: getting even more data?
 Or analyzing this dataset

-There’s more data to be collected or prepared!
+There's more data to be collected or prepared!
 From GitHub issues,
 [using GitHub
 archive](https://masalmon.eu/2017/12/21/wherehaveyoubeen/) one could
-get the labelling history: when did an issue go from “editor-checks” to
+get the labelling history: when did an issue go from "editor-checks" to
-“seeking-reviewers” for instance?
-It’d help characterize the usual speed
+"seeking-reviewers" for instance?
+It'd help characterize the usual speed
 of the process.
 One could also try to investigate the formal and less
 formal links between the onboarded repository and the review: did
 commits and issues mention the onboarding review (with words), or even